Skip to Content

 This e-bike has a removable battery mounted to the downtube.
 It would be possible to carry a spare in the rear pannier.

 When you pedal, you’re using your own energy.
-This is far more efficient than using the motor.
 You can achieve much more range when you pedal part of the time instead of always using the motor.

 Try to pedal whenever you can and save the motor for when you really need it.
 For example, when riding on flat ground or down a slight decline, consider switching off the pedal assist.
 This will help to improve your range significantly.